This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 These thorny plants sure do smell good!
 My Grandma always had the best smelling rose garden.
 There are many different varieties of roses, some prettier than others and some more fragrant as well.

-You can see a beautiful yellow rose and the price here
+You can see a beautiful, fragrant rose here.

 This beautiful shrub has bright green leaves and delightful white flowers when in bloom.